Chakravarthy-E/weather_web_app/README.md

 In case of an error, a user-friendly error message will be displayed, guiding you on how to proceed.

 <h3>4.
 Styling</h3>
-   The app features a clean and visually appealing design with attention to layout, color scheme, and readability.
+   The app features a clean and visually appealing design with attention to layout, colour scheme, and readability.
 CSS styles have been applied to enhance the user experience.

 5. Responsive Design
    The Weather Web App is designed to be responsive and functions well on both desktop and mobile devices.
 It has been tested for usability on various screen sizes.